vmware-archive/octant/HACKING.md

     go run build.go serve

 The `serve` command starts two processes.
-The first is an alias for `npm run start` and will listen for changes and rebuild the UI.
+The first is an alias for `yarn run start` and will listen for changes and rebuild the UI.
 The UI server will launch on `http://localhost:4200`.

 The second, is an alias for `go run ./cmd/octant/main.go` but with useful environment variables already set, `OCTANT_PROXY_FRONTEND` which will reverse proxy to the Angular service and `OCTANT_DISABLE_OPEN_BROWSER` which prevents Octant from attempting to start the default system browser.
 The Octant server will launch on `http://localhost:7777`.